Dowry: Bosnia

-Dowry is known as oprema in Bosnia.
+Dowry is an old custom known as oprema in Bosnia.
 In neighboring regions, it is sometimes called prikija or ženinstvo.
 Another term miraz is used sometimes, but miraz is also used to mean inheritance, something different from dowry.

 Oprema refers to the property the bride's parents give her as part of the marriage.
 It often includes furniture, kitchenware, decorative items, gold jewelry and other items.
 Oprema is also different from pohod (gift giving, dar) ritual of Bosnia, as well as the ruho (embroidered clothing) ritual.
 Oprema is discussed between the groom's and bride's family before the marriage; the groom's family sets the quality and quantity expectations.
 The oprema is typically not displayed to those who attend the wedding.
 Oprema and dar are a major economic burden to bride's family in Bosnia.
 Poorer families spend years saving money and buying oprema in order to get their daughter(s) married.

 Serbia

 Dowry is not a Slavic custom; medieval Serbia was first exposed to it by the Byzantines.
 During the Ottoman era, dowry was non existent.
 Although the custom might have had limited adoption in the 19th century, the communist regime outlawed dowry.
-It's possible that the custom may have survived in some rural areas to this day among the gypsy population.
+It's possible that the custom may have survived in some rural areas to this day among the Romani population.